 When that happens we always have a tablet on hand, loaded with educational apps and TV shows.
 You can download all these with the Amazon Prime Free Time Unlimited which you can test out by signing up for the Amazon FreeTime Unlimited Free Trial.

-We also bring along toddler headphones so that they don’t bother anyone.
+Its also a good idea if your little ones will be using a tablet or iPad to also bring along a pair of toddler headphones so that they don’t bother anyone.

 Travel Toys for Toddlers – Older Toddlers

 As your kids get a little older their tastes and abilities change.
 While the above travel toys for toddlers will still be fun and stimulating for them, some options for older toddlers are also available to them.
 Here are some of the best!

 Playing card games can be great with older toddlers.
 Odds are that if your child is too young they will think the game is to throw the cards everywhere so only take this one out when they are old enough.

 Some of our favorites are classic card games like go fish and war that can be played with a normal deck of cards.
 You can also buy other specialty games like UNO, conversation starter cards, or matching games!

 The Our Little Globe Packs are a subscription box for kids wanting to learn about the culture of different countries.
 Our little one tried out the Kenya box just before our trip and it was an amazing introduction to her trip whilst we were still at home.